Cornish mussels stir-fried In lemon basil, chilli, green peppercorns, coconut & turmeric

 1 pinch coarse sea salt

-2 red birds eye chillies
+2 red bird's eye chillies

 1 teaspoon mild curry powder